-Every day millions of words are being put down on websites in the hopes of attracting more readers and hopefully more customers.
+Every day millions of words are being put down on websites to attract more readers and, hopefully more customers.

 But with millions of posts being written every day, how much of this content do you think actually gets seen by their target audience?

 And what happens after you hit that publish button?

 You might promote the post a bit after it goes live.
 You might put some ad budget on there to increase the traffic.
 You might include it in your weekly newsletter, and then what?

 At one point, most people just forget about the content they produce and move on.
 After all, a new publication just went live, which also needs attention.

 But if you’re not driving traffic to those old blog posts, was it worth the time and money invested in them?

 It probably doesn’t make sense to spend all that time creating something and then just letting it die once the next thing comes out.

 The answer to increasing your website’s traffic is one of the easiest and most simple ones you probably overlooked: older blog posts.

 Imagine that if each of these older posts just received 50 more visitors each day, 50 more visitors could contact you for the first time, maybe even find more interesting content on your website and eventually turn into customers.